dragonnn/efmt/README.md

 A tiny, fast and panic-free alternative to core::fmt

 The basis for the development of tfmt is [japaric's ufmt](https://github.com/japaric/ufmt).
-No changes have been made to the original repository for some time.
-The author also clearly states that the display of float numbers and padding is not the focus of the implementation.
-However, these two points in particular can be important when using this crate.
+All the main ideas and concepts come from there.
+However, the author makes it clear that the representation of floating point numbers and padding is not the focus of the implementation.
+For some projects, it is precisely these points that are important.

 ## Design Goals
 - Optimised for size and speed for small embedded systems